Is Enclomiphene Is Right for You?

 True Monthly Cost — Everything Included

-Medication + plan fees + blood tests, divided by plan length.
+Medication + plan fees + tests, divided by plan length.
 No hidden costs, no surprises.
 This is what you actually pay per month.

 Pricing data collected February 2026.
 Monthly averages calculated as total cost (medication + plan/membership + blood tests) divided by plan length in months, using each provider's best-value plan.
 Costs may vary.
 All providers offer compounded enclomiphene.
 Consult each provider's website for current pricing.